shrinidhits/Calculator/README.md

 # Calculator
-A Calculator application in Java using NetBeans that can perform multiple operations
+A Calculator application in Java using AWT/Swing that can evaluate complex arithmetic expressions